 Friday, July 25, 2014

-Odd Jobs – part two
+Odd jobs, Isla Mujeres, Mexico: part two

 Breadman in Centro

-Yes, I know, I recently wrote about “Unusual Jobs, Not Available in Canada” but it is a subject that continues to intrigue us, the ingenious ways that hardworking islanders earn a living.
+Yes, I know, I recently wrote about “Unusual Jobs, Not Available in Canada,” but it is a subject that continues to intrigue us, the ingenious ways that hardworking islanders earn a living.

-The most visible are the street vendors who walk or cycle daily around the neighbourhoods many with their individual sales pitch or chant, anything to get the attention of potential customers.
+The most visible are the street vendors who walk or cycle daily around the neighbourhoods, many with their individual sales pitch or chant, anything to get the attention of potential customers.

 Every morning around dawn, when I am out walking our little dog Sparky, a middle-aged man pedals his heavy bicycle cart along our street.
-The cart is so heavy he is forced to get off and push it up the two not-quite hills.
+The cart is so heavy that he is forced to get off and push it up the two not-quite hills.

-As he passes he calls out to the construction workers who are just starting their day: “Hay tamales.
+As he passes, he calls out to the construction workers who are just starting their day: “Hay tamales.
 Hay masa.”
 It roughly translates to: Here are tamales, here is masa.
 Masa is a very popular corn dough used for making tortillas or tamales.

 One of the Tamale salesmen

 Many construction workers typically live on site to provide security for building supplies until the house is completed.
-Grocery stores are not always nearby and the labourers really appreciate having cooked food delivered to their work place.
+Grocery stores are not always nearby, and the labourers really appreciate having cooked food delivered to their workplace.

 Construction workers appreciate cooked food delivery

-The question that flickers through my brain when I see the tamale salesman is: How early does he get up if he is already pedaling past our house at six in the morning?
+The question that flickers through my brain when I see the tamale salesman is: How early does he get up if he is already pedalling past our house at six in the morning?
 Does his wife stay up all night to prepare the tamales, trying to sleep during the frequently noisy and hot daylight hours?

 Youngster selling corn